 After hours night visits are very pleasant too but these tours are pricey.
 Combination tours are possible to see the Doge’s Palace and St Mark Basilica at night — the venues are beautifully lit and uncrowded for those that can afford the ticket prices.

-Admission to the Doge’s Palace is around €22 and also include admission to the three civic museums at San Marco (Correr Museum, National Archaeological Museum, Biblioteca Marciana).
+Admission to the Doge’s Palace is around €22 and also includes admission to the three civic museums at San Marco (Correr Museum, National Archaeological Museum, Biblioteca Marciana).
 Tickets are not sold for individual museums.
 These four sights are sometimes referred to as the four museums of San Marco.
 Tickets are generally valid for three months — the three civic museums must be seen in one session with the Doge’s Palace a separate visit.

 Almost all Venice Museum Passes include the Doge’s Palace.